For the longest time, the food pyramid is considered to be the standard in promoting good health.

 - Hot Water

-- Brewed coffee (I am a coffee addict, as such that I even roast my own coffee) you can also settle for instant coffees as long as it has no cream or sugar.
+- Brewed coffee (I am a coffee addict, as I even roast my coffee) can also settle for instant coffees as long as it has no cream or sugar.

 - Natural Sweetener (depends on taste)